Courses-journey/DesignPatterns/05-simple_factory/README.md

 ### Definition

-Creation design pattern used to separate creation logic of any instances of the class that belong to same Type or same base class to avoid ripple effect
+Creational design pattern used to separate creation logic of any instances of the class that belong to same Type or same base class to avoid ripple effect

 - Applies OPP DRY "Don't Repeat Yourself"
 - Applies OPP Encapsulate What varies